Civil War exhibit opens at National Constitution Center

 -

-In this Tuesday, May 7, 2019 photo, children play outside the National Constitution Center in Philadelphia, which is opening a new exhibit "Civil War and Reconstruction: The Battle for Freedom and Equality."
-The museum says visitors will "learn how the equality promised in the Declaration of Independence was finally inscribed in the Constitution by the 13th, 14th, and 15th Amendments." less
+In this Tuesday, May 7, 2019 photo, visitors stroll near a portrait of Abraham Lincoln by David Bowser that is displayed in the new exhibit "Civil War and Reconstruction: The Battle for Freedom and Equality," at the National Constitution Center in Philadelphia. less

 Photo: Matt Rourke, AP

-In this Tuesday, May 7, 2019 photo, children play outside the National Constitution Center in Philadelphia, which is opening a new exhibit "Civil War and Reconstruction: The Battle for Freedom and Equality."
-The museum says visitors will "learn how the equality promised in the Declaration of Independence was finally inscribed in the Constitution by the 13th, 14th, and 15th Amendments." less
+In this Tuesday, May 7, 2019 photo, visitors stroll near a portrait of Abraham Lincoln by David Bowser that is displayed in the new exhibit "Civil War and Reconstruction: The Battle for Freedom and Equality," at the National Constitution Center in Philadelphia. less

 Photo: Matt Rourke, AP

-In this Tuesday, May 7, 2019 photo, children play outside the National Constitution Center in Philadelphia, which is opening a new exhibit "Civil War and Reconstruction: The Battle for Freedom and Equality." ... more
+In this Tuesday, May 7, 2019 photo, visitors stroll near a portrait of Abraham Lincoln by David Bowser that is displayed in the new exhibit "Civil War and Reconstruction: The Battle for Freedom and Equality," ... more

 PHILADELPHIA (AP) — The National Constitution Center in Philadelphia is unveiling the nation's first permanent exhibit exploring the constitutional debates of the Civil War.